 A financial asset not measured at FVTPL is initially measured at fair value plus transaction costs that are directly attributable to its acquisition.
 A financial asset is classified at fair value through profit or loss if it is classified as held for trading or is designated as such upon initial recognition.
 Upon initial recognition, directly attributable transaction costs are recognized in net income as incurred.
 Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in net income.
+Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in net income.
 Financial assets at fair value through profit or loss are comprised of certain investments and forward exchange contracts.